philquake/Raven-Personal-Assistant/README.md

   html5lib
   beautifulsoup4
   pyttsx3
   pywin32 (At the time of making this the latest version that pywin32 can work with is python 3.9.
-Note that pywin32 is needed for pyttsx3 to work)
+Note that pywin32 is needed for pyttsx3 to work).